What is the Difference Between Heritage Conservation

 Key Differences

-Scope: Heritage conservation is broader and includes a variety of heritage resources, while historic preservation is more focused on buildings and sites.
+Scope: Heritage conservation is broader and includes a variety of tangible and intangible cultural resources, while historic preservation is more focused on architecture and physical sites.

 Goals: The goal of heritage conservation is long-term sustainability and relevance, while historic preservation aims to protect and maintain historical integrity.